-The compensation provided to our "Named Executive Officers" for our fiscal year ended July 31, 2013 is set forth in detail in the Fiscal 2013 Summary Compensation Table and the other tables that follow this section.
+The compensation provided to those individuals who are our named executive officers for our fiscal year ended July 31, 2014 (our "Named Executive Officers") is set forth in detail in the Fiscal 2014 Summary Compensation Table and the other tables that follow this Compensation Discussion and Analysis.
 The following discussion provides an overview of our executive compensation philosophy, the overall objectives of our executive compensation program, and each component of compensation that we provide.
-In addition, we explain how and why the compensation committee of our board of directors arrived at the specific compensation policies and decisions for the following executive officers who served as our Named Executive Officers for our fiscal year ended July 31, 2013:
+In addition, we explain how and why the compensation committee of our board of directors arrived at the specific compensation policies and decisions for the following executive officers who served as our Named Executive Officers for our fiscal year ended July 31, 2014:

-- · Mark D. McLaughlin, our President and Chief Executive Officer; - Steffan C. Tomlinson, our Senior Vice President, Chief Financial Officer; - Nir Zuk, our Senior Vice President, Chief Technology Officer; - · Rajiv Batra, our Senior Vice President, Engineering; and - René Bonvanie, our Senior Vice President, Chief Marketing Officer.
+- Mark D. McLaughlin, our President and Chief Executive Officer; - Steffan C. Tomlinson, our Senior Vice President, Chief Financial Officer: - Nir Zuk, our Senior Vice President, Chief Technology Officer; - · René Bonvanie, our Senior Vice President, Chief Marketing Officer; and - · Wilson Xu, our Senior Vice President, Engineering.